The Brookings Institution values our visitors' private information and understands the need for security and trust surrounding such information.

 We make commercially reasonable efforts to ensure that these third parties are prohibited from using your personally identifiable information for any other purpose.

-We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial proceeding, court order or legal process served on the Brookings Institution.
+We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights, property, or safety of Brookings, our customers or others and/or to comply with a judicial proceeding, court order or legal process served on the Brookings Institution.
 We further reserve the right to disclose or use your personally identifiable information for the purposes of collecting on debts owed in connection with the purchase of goods or services on this website.

-Website visits generate certain information that is automatically stored in log files, including Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp and clickstream data.
+Website visits generate certain information that is automatically stored in log files, including Internet protocol (IP) addresses, browser type, geographic location, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp and clickstream data.

 We use this information, which in itself does not identify individual users, to analyze trends, to administer the site, to track users' movements around the site and to gather demographic information about our user base as a whole.

-We may use both session ID cookies and/or persistent cookies.
-Both kinds are stored on the site visitor's hard drive.
+We may use any of these types of cookies on our Website.
+Cookies and flash cookies are stored on the site visitor's hard drive.

-We set a persistent cookie that stores your passwords on your hard drive.
-Persistent cookies also enable us to track and target the interests of our users to enhance the experience on our site.
+We set cookies that may store your password on your hard drive, and that also enable us to track and target the interests of our users to enhance their experience on our site.

-If you reject cookies, you may still use our site, but your ability to use some areas of our site may be limited.
+If you reject cookies on your browser, you may still use our site, but your ability to use some areas of our site may be limited.

 Transparent images and Web Beacons/Web Bugs

-We may use transparent images in our HTML-based emails and newsletters to help us gauge the effectiveness of our electronic communications.
+Pages of our the Website may contain small electronic files known as Web Beacons (also referred to as web bugs, clear gifs, pixel tags and single-pixel gifs) that permit Brookings, for example, to count users who have visited those pages or for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity).
+Web Beacons and other transparent images are embedded invisibly on web pages.
+In addition, we may use these transparent images in our HTML-based emails and newsletters to help us gauge the effectiveness of our electronic communications.
 If you would like to opt out of these, please see "Choice/Opt-out."
 You can also request to receive text-only electronic newsletters, which do not contain transparent images.

 Links to Other Sites